wu-lee/rushkoff-archive/src/_articles/get-back-in-the-box-1.md

 published: false

 ---
-Ever since he linked super-sl1cky trends with the genetic concept

-of ·memes 1n his book Media Virus Doug Rushkoff's rep as J top

-pop pund1I has bcm1 scarily 0111 of control His new tiook.
-Get Buck

-111 Ille Box /nnova/1011 from /lie Inside Out 1s full of advice for flmm·

-dcm,g corporate 11,novalors lry1ny lo lh1nk ouls1de Ille box qel

-back 1n 11
+Ever since he linked super-sticky trends with the genetic concept of "memes" in his book _Media Virus_, Doug Rushkoff's rep as a top pop pundit has been scarily out of control.
+His new book, Get Back in the Box: Innovation from the Inside Out is full of advice for floundering corporate innovators trying to think outside the box: get back in it.

+xxx

 Ir, fact Gel Back picks up where Rushkoff' s prev1ou<; book:, lf'fl oil